squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 Summary
 ========

-I know I've been a little over-the-top in my attacks on accumulators, but I want to make it painfully clear just how painful things get when you rely on accumulators.
+I know I've been a little over-the-top in my attacks on accumulators, but I want to make it painfully clear just how confusing things get when you rely on accumulators.
 The truth is, I still use them, but only because they are all I've got.
 I've even [written up some examples](https://gist.github.com/squito/2f7cc02c313e4c9e7df4) of uses of accumulators beyond simple counters.
 But I always get a queasy feeling in my stomach everytime I recommend them, since I'm certain users